HangoverIt/Hunter.Tanoa/GameFramework.md

 **Parameters:** (None)
 **Persistent code - executes for lifetime of server.**

 Defines the HunterHeatMap from player kills.
-Uses ghe HunterKillList from the kill_manager.sqf for every killed enemy unit.
+Uses the HunterKillList from the kill_manager.sqf for every killed enemy unit.
 Creates search and destroy, close air support and spotter squads.
-The CAS is spwaned using [BIS_fnc_moduleCAS]().
+The CAS is spwaned using [BIS_fnc_moduleCAS](https://community.bistudio.com/wiki/BIS_fnc_moduleCAS).

+Spotters are created when more than one entry is in the HunterHeatMap.

+Only 1 SAD, CAS or spotter is created at a time by the procedure.

+The CAS is triggered on a location set by a spotter (HunterSpotterLastSeen) or a recent HunterHeatMap location.
+*Some refinement needed to this procedure as the HunterHeatMap is primarily used, but really this should check which is the latest marker (spotter or heatmap) and use this for attacks.*

 Requires global variables
 - HunterSectors